Lignosulfonates: Lignosulfonates

 The primary site for ether cleavage is the α-carbon (carbon atom attached to the aromatic ring) of the propyl (linear three carbon) side chain.
 The following structures do not specify the structure since lignin and its derivatives are complex mixtures: the purpose is to give a general idea of the structure of lignosulfonates.
 The groups R^{1} and R^{2} can be a wide variety of groups found in the structure of lignin.
 Sulfonation occurs on the side chains, not on the aromatic ring like in p-toluenesulfonic acid.

 Sulfonated Kraft lignin

 Kraft lignin from black liquor, which is produced in much higher amounts, may be processed into sulfonated lignin.
 The lignin is first precipitated by acidifying the liquor with then washed (other methods for isolation exist).
 Reaction with sodium sulfite or sodium bisulfite and an aldehyde under a basic environment completes sulfonation.
 Here the sulfonic acid groups end up on the aromatic ring instead of the aliphatic sidechain.

 Uses

-LS and SL have a wide variety of applications.
-They are used to stably disperse pesticides, dyes, carbon black, and other insoluble solids and liquids into water.
-As a binder it suppresses dust on unpaved roads.
-It is also a humectant and a in water treatment.
-Chemically, it may be used as a tannin for tanning leather and as a feedstock for a variety of products.
+Chemically, LS's may be used as a tannin for tanning leather and as a feedstock for a variety of products.